profunktor/redis4cats/site/docs/transactions.md

 ### Working with transactions

-The most common way is to create a `RedisTransaction` once by passing the commands API as a parameter and invoke the `exec` function every time you want to run the given commands as part of a new transaction.
+The most common way is to create a `RedisTransaction` once by passing the commands API as a parameter and invoke the `exec` function (or `exec_`) every time you want to run the given commands as part of a new transaction.

 Every command has to be atomic and independent of previous Redis results, so it is not recommended to chain commands using `flatMap`.